junga-com/bg-core/readme.md

 ```
 Here for brevity I expanded a string literal template but I could have done the same by putting the content in a file.
 The extended template parser supports directives for flow control

+This package supports a mechanism for system templates.
+System templates require privilege to install on a host -- either by installing a package that provides template assets or by a sysadmin using privilege to copy or create one in the /etc/bgtemplates/ folder.
+The findTemplate function will only return system templates so that the caller can trust that any fund template comes from a privileged source.

 ## Object Oriented Bash